Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

     * Hephaestus was surprised and genuinely impressed by his discernment, confirming his analysis was accurate and showed instincts beyond his level.
     * She named a high price for the prototypes (50,000 Valis), which Isaiah (and Hestia) could not afford outright.
-    * Based on his potential, nerve, discernment, and as a favor to Hestia, Hephaestus offered a payment plan: **10,000 Valis down today**, remaining 40,000 Valis paid in installments later.
+    * Based on his potential, nerve, discernment, and as a favor to Hestia, Hephaestus offered a payment plan: 10,000 Valis down today, remaining 40,000 Valis paid in installments later.
-    * Isaiah accepted with overwhelming gratitude, paid the down payment (~10k Valis), signed an agreement (Day 10 funds ~34k V remaining), and took provisional ownership of the daggers (which Hephaestus named **"Hearthfire Blades"**, tying them to Hestia).
+    * Isaiah accepted with overwhelming gratitude, paid the down payment (~10k Valis), signed an agreement (Day 10 funds ~34k V remaining), and took provisional ownership of the daggers (which Hephaestus named "Hearthfire Blades", tying them to Hestia).
 He promised to pay back the debt quickly and prove her investment wasn't regretted.
     * Hephaestus gave final advice and dismissed them with gruff amusement.